Yoast/wordpress-seo/readme.txt

 * Enhancements
 	* The [SEO Extended](http://wordpress.org/plugins/seo-extended/) plugin functionality has now been integrated into WP SEO.
+	* Post meta -> Don't show robots index/no-index choice in advanced meta box if there is a blog-wide override in place, i.e. the Settings -> Reading -> Block search engines checkbox is checked.
+	* Post meta -> Added 'Site-wide default' option to meta robots advanced field in advanced meta box.
+	* Post meta -> Added an option to decide whether to include/exclude `rel="author"` on a per post base as suggested by [GaryJones](https://github.com/GaryJones).
+(Added to the advanced meta box).
+	* Taxonomy meta -> Don't show robots index/no-index choice in taxonomy meta box if there is a blog-wide override in place, i.e. the Settings -> Reading -> Block search engines checkbox is checked.
-	* If WP_DEBUG is on or if you have set the special constant WPSEO_DEBUG, a block with the currently saved options will be shown on the settings pages.
+	* Admin -> If WP_DEBUG is on or if you have set the special constant WPSEO_DEBUG, a block with the currently saved options will be shown on the settings pages.
-	* Added error message for when meta description tag removal from theme file fails.
+	* Admin -> Dashboard -> Added error message for when meta description tag removal from theme file fails.
-	* Added option to add meta keywords to post type archives.
+	* Admin -> Titles & Meta -> Added option to add meta keywords to post type archives.
 	* [Usability] Proper field labels for user profile form fields.
 	* General jQuery efficiency improvements.
 	* Improved lazy loading of plugin files using autoload.
-	* Don't show robots index/no-index choice in advanced meta box if there is a blog-wide override in place, i.e. the Settings -> Reading -> Block search engines checkbox is checked.
-	* Don't show robots index/no-index choice in taxonomy meta box if there is a blog-wide override in place, i.e. the Settings -> Reading -> Block search engines checkbox is checked.
-	* Added 'Site-wide default' option to meta robots advanced.
 	* Made the Google+ and Facebook post descriptions translatable by WPML.
 	* Better calculation precision for SEO score
 	* CSS and JS files are now minified

 * Other:
-	* Removed some backward compatibility with WP < 3.4 as minimum requirement for WP SEO is now 3.5
+	* Removed some backward compatibility with WP < 3.5 as minimum requirement for WP SEO is now 3.5
 	* Removed some old (commented out) code